pavedroad-io/roadctl/README.md

 ## Initializing the Template Repository

-A GitHub repository stores the PavedRoad templates.
+A GitHub repository stores the PavedRoad blueprints.

-As of version 0.6, the git clone command is the default method for creating template repositories.
+As of version 0.6, the git clone command is the default method for creating blueprints repositories.
 The default is to checkout the "release" branch:

 `$ roadctl init`